 1. What is NCYC?
 What Happens?

 The National Catholic Youth Conference is a powerful, biennial, three-day experience of prayer, community, and empowerment for Catholic teenagers (of high school age) and their adult chaperones.
-More than 23,000 young people and their chaperones attended 2015 NCYC in Indianapolis.
+More than 23,000 young people usually attend NCYC.
 The program includes keynote presentations, prayer, workshops, Mass, and opportunities to participate in reconciliation and adoration of the Blessed Sacrament, as well as recreational activities, concerts, and exhibits.
 A key component of NCYC is the thematic park which is a blend of traditional exhibit booths with interactive areas featuring service projects, games, recreation, live musical performances, arts, and sports.

 2. Trip at a Glance

 Location: Indianapolis, IN

 Youth: Any young person who is in grade 9-12.
 Participants may not go individually, they must register through a parish delegation with a group leader who can be either paid or volunteer.
 This ensures that leaders know who is going from their parish and that proper leadership and supervision are given.
 If you decide to lead a group, please check with surrounding parishes where groups are not being organized to see if other youth wish to attend.

 Chaperones: Chaperones must be 21 years or older.
 NFCYM requires that there be 2 chaperones for the first 1 to 10 young people.
 Another adult is required for each 1 to 6 additional youth.
 For example, this means that a group of 8 youth must be chaperoned by 2 adults, 12 youth by 3 adults, and 17 youth by 4 adults.